 Like any artist, she writes about topics that hold sentimental meaning for her.
 Her themes are simple with casual rhymes without the baggage of formal structure.
 Her friends and family are always ripe with stories and events that inspire her poems.
 She is in the process of transcribing her poems into a handwritten volume as a family heirloom.

-Our family didn’t travel to see great works of art in world-class museums.
+Our family didn’t travel to world-class museums to see great works of art.
 Those types of opportunities were not possible.
 My first exposure to great art was in college in the 60s and that was in textbooks.
 I didn’t visit an important museum until the early 70s while in the army in Germany.
 I am the sum of my experiences.

 My work isn’t the result of any great emotional or psychological pain I experienced growing up.
 In fact, it’s just the opposite.
 I’m not suggesting I didn’t experience some version of adolescent or teenage angst growing up, but with the type of life my parents provided—encouragement in a safe environment—I have been able to pursue a lifelong career of art making.